Flinders Petrie archaeologist

 and excavated The

-excavation.
-He studied every shovelful of soil.
-In turn, Flinders' habits led
+excavations, he studied every shovelful of soil.
+Such painstaking methods led

 him to be known as one of the great innovators of scientific method in